blackfennec-org/blackfennec/docs/source/development/domain/type_system/type.rst

 Type
 ====

-The concept of a type does not differ significantly in black fennec when compared to a standard definition as used in many other programming languages.
+The concept of a Type does not differ significantly in Black Fennec when compared to a standard definition as used in many other programming languages.
 As such we will focus on the peculiarities of our implementation here.

 The type system is based on core types which map one to one with core structures, as shown in the following diagram:

 .. uml:: types.puml

-Further types are composites and subtypes of core types.
-This results in a type hierarchy, as shown in the following diagram:

-.. uml:: type_system_hierarchy.puml

 With the support from inheritance, the declarative syntax enables the reuse of definitions.